PriyankaBehura05/Statistics-for-Machine-Learning-and-Exploratory-Data-Analysis-EDA-/analysis_report.md

 Therefore, data cleaning, validation, EDA, and continuous monitoring are essential to ensure that LLMs and RAG systems provide accurate, trustworthy, and useful responses.

 ---

-## Conclusion

-Data preparation is one of the most important stages in the AI and machine learning lifecycle.
-Data cleaning ensures accuracy and consistency, while EDA helps uncover patterns, relationships, and potential issues within the dataset.
-Correlation analysis provides insights into feature relationships, and outlier detection prevents misleading results.
-For modern AI applications such as chatbots, LLMs, and RAG systems, high-quality data is critical for generating reliable and meaningful outputs.
-Investing time in data analysis and preparation ultimately leads to better-performing models and more trustworthy AI systems.